The Document Display Windows

 Text Colors lets you change the color of specific text.
 Just highlight the text, select this option, and pick a color.
 Then press Ctrl-S to save and view the results.

-Text Background changes the background color of selected text.
 Also see Yellow Highlighter under Text Emphasis, below for quick and easy highlighting.

 The Color Code option lets you select a color with the color picker, then it inserts the color code into the source where you last clicked.

 If you are replacing an already existing color code, first highlight it (by double-clicking it) before clicking on this menu option.
 However, if you forget, you will have two color codes and can just delete the old one.

 This is wrap-around code.
 First highlight the header text, then select Header1, 2, or 3.
 Or you can insert the header commands and type your text into them.

 Header1 is the largest and would normally just be used for the file title, so it is automatically centered.

 Header2 is used for major headings and Header3, for sub-headers, such as the one above.

 Header4 is about the same size as regular text, so rather than Header4, you just use Bold to highlight the desired text.

 Header5 is too small to be considered a header.

 Note that headers are automatically offset from the preceding and following text, so the use of Break and Paragraph commands around them are not required, but they don't hurt anything either.
 Breaks can be used to split headers over more than one line.